Latest Teacher Strikes: Everything You Need to Know About Strike Action in Schools - ExBulletin

 Schools are already set to receive an additional $2 billion in 2023-2024 and 2024-2025, making it the highest level of school funding in history.

-The Institute for Fiscal Studies (IFS) also published an assessment of school funding and costs that reached similar conclusions.
+The Institute for Fiscal Studies (IFS) has also published an assessment of school funding and costs.
 More details about the offer can be found here.

 what next?